sympower/dt-data-load-tool/docs/website/docs/plus/features/transformations/dbt-transformations.md

 ## Understanding incremental processing

-dlt generates unique IDs for load packages, which are stored in the `_dlt_load_id` column of all tables in the dataset.
+data_load_tool generates unique IDs for load packages, which are stored in the `_dlt_load_id` column of all tables in the dataset.
 This column indicates the specific load package to which each row belongs.

 The generated dbt project uses these load IDs to process data incrementally.
 To manage this process, the project includes two key tables that track the status of load packages: